 Terms and Conditions of Options.
 Options granted under the 2020 Plan may be either "incentive stock options" that are intended to meet the requirements of Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), or "nonstatutory stock options" that do not meet the requirements of Section 422 of the Code.
 However, only employees may be granted incentive stock options.
 The Compensation Committee will determine the exercise price of options granted under the 2020 Plan.
 The exercise price of incentive stock options may not be less than the fair market value per share of our Class B Common Stock on the date of grant (or 110% of the fair market value per share in the case of incentive options granted to a ten-percent or more shareholder).
-The exercise price of nonstatutory stock on the date of grant (lass B Common Stock on the date of grant unless granted in a manner so as to not be treated as deferred compensation under Section 409A of the Code.
+The exercise price of nonstatutory stock options may not be less than the fair market value per share of our Class B Common Stock on the date of grant unless granted in a manner so as to not be treated as deferred compensation under Section 409A of the Code.